 What should you do if your smartphone is stolen?
-Today a new California law took effect that will help answer that question….that is, if you live in California.
-(Minnesota has a similar law).SB 962 — the California Kill-Switch Law — requires all smartphones sold in the state to have a “kill switch” function.
+First off, don’t fret.
+You’ve got a number of protections that you didn’t have just two years ago.
+A number of states requires all smartphones sold in the state to have a “kill switch” function.
 Many smartphone manufacturers introduced kill functions prior to the law coming into effect; Apple adopted to an opt-out kill switch when it introduced its iPhone 6 in September 2014 (Activation Lock was introduced as opt-in in 2013 with iOS 7.).
 And Android’s Lollipop operating system added a kill switch in October 2014 but left it as opt-in.
 Then, in March 2015, its Lollipop 5.1 release included an Android Device Protection function, which requires signing into the last-used Google account after a phone is wiped.

 Here are five crucial steps and you must do the moment you discover your smart phone is missing: